human-internet/humanid-spam-filter/contributing.md

 5. Module classes should end with Module. e.g JobModule

 # Namespacing Rules
-1. All PHP files should namespace hid_spam_filter
+1. All PHP files should namespace humanid_spam_filter
 2. Php files in the lib/ directory are exempted from this rule

 # Class Rules